dmytro-iovenko/live-chat-fullstack/README.md

 - Set up Node.js with Express and configured MongoDB with Mongoose for data storage.
 - Implemented GitHub Actions for CI/CD, including automated code reviews and deployments.
 - Successfully deployed frontend to Vercel and backend to Render.
+- Implement a lightweight client app to chat with representatives.

+## 🌐 Live Preview

+You can view a live demo of the Live Chat App [here](https://live-chat-frontend-dmio.vercel.app/) and Live Chat Client [here](https://live-chat-client-dmio.vercel.app/).

 ### 📋 To-Do

 - **Features**:
-  - Implement a lightweight client app to chat with representatives.
   - Implement real-time messaging using Socket.io.
   - Create more advanced chat history functionality.
   - Display representative availability status.
   - Enable file sharing during chats.
   - Design an admin dashboard.

-- **Backend Development**:
-  - Integrate additional REST API endpoints for user management.

 - **DevOps**:
   - Configure Docker for containerization.